Discover Istanbul : Architecture (and design)

 Contemporary architecture

-Today more than ever, Istanbul is looking to the future, as evidenced by the many urban renewal projects recently completed or planned.
+Today, more than ever, Istanbul is looking to the future, as evidenced by the many urban renewal projects recently completed or in the pipeline.
 The third Bosphorus Bridge, the Yavuz Sultan Selim Bridge, was inaugurated in 2016.
-At 59 meters wide, it is the widest suspension bridge in the world.
-In 2018 was inaugurated the largest mosque in the country.
-On the hill of Çamlica, the mosque of the same name impresses by its dimensions that can accommodate 30,000 people.
-The highest of its minarets measure more than 100 m, while its dome is nearly 34 m in diameter.
-Other titanic projects include the new Istanbul airport, which will officially open in April 2019, and the Eurasia tunnel, a road tunnel under the Bosphorus linking Europe to Asia, which was completed in 2016.
-The city is planning other major projects, including the opening of seven new metro lines and the creation of the Istanbul Canal linking the Black Sea to the Sea of Marmara, which will reduce the pressure on the strait.
-Not to mention the construction of ultra-modern towers, especially in the Levent district.
-The Sapphire Tower, one of the most famous, rises to 261 meters.
+At 59 m wide, it is the widest suspension bridge in the world.
+In 2018, the country's largest mosque was inaugurated.
+On the Çamlica hill, the mosque of the same name impresses with its 30,000-person capacity.
+Its highest minarets measure over 100 m, while its dome is almost 34 m in diameter.
+Other titanic projects include Istanbul's new airport, due to open officially in April 2019, and the Eurasia tunnel, a road tunnel under the Bosphorus linking Europe and Asia, completed in 2016. in 2024, 4 new metro lines were opened to improve traffic flow.
+As for the creation of the Istanbul Canal, a project linking the Black Sea to the Sea of Marmara and designed to reduce pressure on the strait, it remains on hold.
+And let's not forget the ultra-modern towers, particularly in the Levent district.
+The Sapphire Tower, one of the most famous, rises to 261 m.

-A city that is changing, but which, let's hope, will always keep its precious architectural past intact.
+A city in transformation, but one that will hopefully always retain its precious architectural past.